ncatlab/nlab-content/pages/8/5/4/3/3458/content.md

 abstraction.

-The final chapter describes one of the most important recent advances in topos theory, giving an introduction to the Joyal~-~Tierney classification of Grothendieck toposes as sheaves on localic groupoids.
+The final chapter describes one of the most important recent advances in topos theory, giving an introduction to the Joyal--Tierney classification of Grothendieck toposes as sheaves on localic groupoids.
 The book ends with a look at other directions the theory has taken beyond those handled in detail.
 This section is particularly valuable as it should set the scene for future